vorotina/design/README.md

 		// subscribe to spesific message
 		// if we receive it - check recieved payload with expected
-		// used done() for as code is asynchronous, invoke the callback when test is complete.
-		// by adding a callback (done) to it() Mocha will know that it should wait for completion notifications.once('TEST_EVENT')
+		// by adding a callback (done) to it() Mocha will know that it should wait
+		// for completion of asynchronous code
+		// callback should be invoked when test is complete notifications.once('TEST_EVENT')
 			.then(function(actual){
 				assert.equal(expected, actual);